 6. Evil is all of the collective loveless, hateful intentions that live within people, and it is the root of all of humanity’s suffering.
 Defy evil by accepting the pain it causes you and its influence will pass through you, not attach to you.
 Resistance is what continues a fight.
 There is no fight between God/Good and evil.
 Such is the power of infallible logic and unfaltering compassion.
 Always do what is right.
 You do not have to be polite to evil, compromise with it, or ask permission to change it.
 The purpose of evil is to be defeated by being changed.

 7. Earth is where it’s at.
 We are turning a hell into heaven here, and that’s why we keep coming back to it.
 This is what being alive is all about: alleviating suffering.
 Peace is a heavy responsibility that is made lighter by sharing it with others.
-We all share a slice of divine consciousness while maintaining individual bodies and paths to experience life itself.
+We share slices of divine consciousness while maintaining individual bodies and paths to experience life itself.
 There is meaning in mortality and only mortality.
 Reality exists because there is risk, there is humbleness in our mortal form, there is ordered chaos, there is pain and suffering to overcome.
 Omnipotence is inherently boring.
 Think like a god, live like a human.
 Love others.
 Grow and change.
 Create things (and people).
 Explore the galaxy.

 Liminal Space